matthew-puku/snackfu/README.md

 ## Describe the project will you be conducting and how. your App will address the needs.

-The project is a 2 way marketplacce that will let users buy and sell snacks from around the world.
+The project is a 2 way marketplace that will let users buy and sell snacks from around the world.

 ## Describe the network infrastructure the App may be based on.

+The application will be deployed using Heroku which use HTTP to route their severs and it’s what is used to transmit the data.
+The data is requested by a set of routers which determine where and how the web page will be displayed.

 ## Identify and describe the software to be used in your App.